MicroContent/MicroContent.github.io/index.md

 ## Get Started

 To get started you only need a text editor.
+To make your first steps as easy as possible we provide a MicroContent development toolset.
+It provides a static http server for local development, that already includes a MicroContentTestHost.
+You can find it [here](https://github.com/MicroContent/McToolset).
+Just download the [latest release](https://github.com/MicroContent/McToolset/releases) and run it as described and you're good to go!

-To test what you develop I suggest using a simple static content serving utility like [http-server](https://www.npmjs.com/package/http-server) and the [MicroContentTestHost](https://github.com/bgoeschi/MicroContentTestHost).
+Alternatively you could use any other static content serving utility like [http-server](https://www.npmjs.com/package/http-server) and the [MicroContentTestHost](https://github.com/bgoeschi/MicroContentTestHost).
+If you're interrested you can also have a look at the code of the MicroContentTestHost and read the documentation of [google-caja](https://developers.google.com/caja/) to better understand what is going on under the hood.